alepez/lavagna/README.md

 ![preview](.lavagna.gif)

-*Lavagna* is a collaborative blackboard software that is perfect for creating simple sketches during online meetings.
-It has an (optional) minimal UI and can be hidden to avoid distractions from your drawings.
-You can control colors and line width using the keyboard or the optional toolbar.
+*Lavagna* is a collaborative blackboard, perfect for creating simple sketches during online meetings.
+It has an (optional) minimal toolbar which can be hidden to avoid distractions from your drawings.
+You can control colors and line width using the keyboard or the toolbar.

 It's just you, your peers, and your creativity.